FeelingAlive0/AdvancedCaptcha/README.md

 # AdvancedCaptcha
-AdvancedCaptcha is a modern and customizable captcha plugin for Minecraft hub servers.
-Prevent bots, macros, and automated scripts with intuitive chat-based captchas.

-# AdvancedCaptcha

 A modern, multilingual, and user-friendly captcha plugin for Minecraft **hub servers**.
 Secure your lobby from bots and macros with customizable chat-based captcha challenges.